Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ## Reflections

-From the table above, we can see that two medium instances u500_06 and u500_07 can definitely not be optimized to 0 bin for my algorithms.
+From the table above, we can see that two medium instances, u500_06 and u500_07, can not be optimized to 0 bin for my algorithms.
 There's a chance that u500_03, u500_12, and u500_19 can not be optimized to 0 bin.
 However, the chance is low.
 Frankly speaking, I'm pretty satisfied with the performance.

-The performance could be further improved with the new distinct neighborhoods.
+However, the performance could be further improved with the new distinct neighborhoods.
 Here, distinctiveness is of vital importance.
 As I mentioned in 2-2 swap, the variant of 1-1 swap (like 2-3 swap, 1-3 swap) does not perform well.
 That is because they could be replaced with 1-1 swap and shaking, e.g., they are not irreplaceable.
-However, the time consumption would be much higher with the extra neighborhood, which means the code may need further refactoring for high efficiency.
+However, the time consumption would be much higher with the extra neighborhood, which means the code may need further refactoring for higher efficiency.

 To summarize, it is a magical and meaningful journey for me to come up with, explore, and verify all these algorithms.
 In the beginning, I had no idea how to develop the algorithm, though I knew the framework of VNS.
 After observing the dataset, together with the experience from daily life, I made some guesses and assumptions.
 Then I write codes to implement these assumptions.
 When the performance/result does not match expectations, I will verify it carefully, step by step.
 Trying to give it a reason why it fails, to see if something goes wrong with my code or just my assumptions are not reasonable.

-Overall , the journey of raising an assumption, implementing it, and finally verifying it is satisfying.
+Overall, the journey of raising an assumption, implementing it, and finally verifying it is satisfying.

+Thanks for your reading!